'We never torture bulls': Krishna and Karna debate Jallikattu ban in a scene from the Mahabharata

 The issue of legalising Jallikattu is split between activists citing animal torture and force-feeding liquor among other things, and practitioners defending it as it supports cattle breeding and rural livelihoods in Tamil Nadu.

 Presenting a local troupe on stage, the video makes the case for Jallikattu by showing the actor who plays Karna struggling to overcome financial constraints.
-When he comes back on stage, he assumes the role of the warrior hitting out at the Supreme Court’-imposed ban.
+When he comes back on stage, he assumes the role of the warrior hitting out at the Supreme Court-imposed ban.